- 1 Why Air Alert

-It’s cheap.
+Cheap.
 If there’s one thing Air Alert has going for it, it’s the price.
 You can get it for as little as 10 bucks, which is far less than any of the competitors.
 That said, even if you could find it for free, Air Alert still wouldn’t be worth your while – the program’s methods simply don’t work, so I wouldn’t waste my time with it even if I was paid to use it.

-It’s a good cardio workout.
+Good Cardio Workout.
 If you’d look at Air Alert not as a vertical jump training program, but as a cardio workout, it would actually make more sense.
 It would still be a poor choice, as the exercises are boring and the number of jumping movements doesn’t make sense.
 But you’d at least be able to see some improvement in your endurance.
 That being said, the training methods still don’t have anything to do with science-based vertical jump training.

-Can provide limited results.
+Can Provide Limited Results.
 I’m not going to tell you that Air Alert is good and can work for you.
 But the truth is, if you’re a complete beginner and haven’t done any jump training in your life, you might see small improvements.
 That’s because, at that point, your muscles would respond to any kind of activity.
 However, those that might actually see some results with the program are also at the most risk of developing chronic knee injuries – their muscles and ligaments simply aren’t used to being pushed to such extreme strain.

-Flawed science.
+Flawed Science.
 Any objective review of Air Alert has to start and end with the fact that its approach simply doesn’t work.
 The science behind the program was flawed and ineffective back then, and it’s flawed and ineffective now.
 Habitual jump training isn’t based on any real vertical leap science and is nothing more than a marketing term created to make sales.

-It’s dangerous.
+Dangerous.
 Timur Tukel’s program deserves plenty of criticism simply because it doesn’t work, but that’s not even the worst part.
 It’s one thing to train hard for months and barely see any results, but it’s another to suffer a career-ending injury because of the program’s flawed principles.
 Air Alert has caused thousands of athletes to develop conditions like jumper’s knee and shin splints, with many others suffering even more serious injuries.

-Very difficult.
+Extremely Difficult.
 Air Alert’s crazy number of repetitions makes it one of the most difficult training programs out there.
 Established programs like The Jump Manual or Vert Shock require much less effort while delivering much better results.

-Not for in-season training.
+Not for In-Season Training.
 Even if you wanted to do the program, you’d face a real challenge if you hoped to combine it with playing basketball.
 With the insane amounts of reps (which sometimes go into the thousands), you’d be lucky if you’re still standing after the workouts.
 Playing basketball would be the last thing on your mind.

-Poor presentation.
+Poor Presentation.
 The program is nothing more than a simple black & white PDF and some videos, so in terms of presentation, it’s literally decades behind what the current leading programs have to offer.